hil400k/dev-knowledges/Overall Programming Notes.md

 > Symmetric key means that we need the same key to encrypt and decrypt.
 Asymmetric is opposite.
 > ssl makes sure that data between two systems is imposible to read.

+---

+### Git
+To ignore some already tracked file and to do not checkout/push changes from it to repo git update-index --assume-unchanged somefile.js